 While I have a typical propane grill, I found that the clams still had a hint of smoky flavour to them.
 If you want a deeper smoky taste, try cooking these over a charcoal grill, or better yet, over a campfire!
 Alternatively, you can experiment by adding some wood chips to your grill to give them a different flavour as well!
 That would taste heavenly!

-A Few Pointers for Cooking Clams
+A Few Tips for Cooking Clams

 Now whether it’s your first or hundredth time cooking clams, it’s always good to be aware of these tips: